-3. Ridgeway Lavender takes fire safety very seriously.
+3. Fire Safety: Ridgeway Lavender takes fire safety very seriously.
 To avoid fires, all guests must comply with instructions from staff, management, and the Fire Department.

 We understand the interest some may have in visiting and looking around our farm properties.
 Soon, we will be able to allow visitors to see the beautiful lavender plants.

-The Port Colborne farm property is open to the public.
+The Port Colborne farm is open for visitors.
 However, do not enter the property unless we are open.
 You are welcome to take as many photographs as you want from the road and when on the property when we are open! :)